 \toprule

-Left paragraph & Center & Right \\
+Left justified paragraph text & Centered & Right aligned value \\

 \midrule